veramolabs/did-ens-spec/README.md

   name    := <ENS-name>
 ```

-If the network is omitted, the network defaults to mainnet, so a `did:ens:alice.eth` is equivalent to `did:ens:mainnet:alice.eth`.
-However, the canonical form is `did:ens:mainnet:alice.eth`.
+If the network is omitted, the network defaults to mainnet, so a `did:ens:some.eth` is equivalent to `did:ens:mainnet:some.eth`.
+However, the canonical form is `did:ens:mainnet:some.eth`.

 ENS names are first normalized, using a process called UTS-46 normalization.
 This ensures that upper- and lower-case names are treated equivalently, and that invalid characters are prohibited.

 ### Examples

 ```
-- did:ens:alice.eth
+- did:ens:some.eth
-- did:ens:my.alice.eth
+- did:ens:my.some.eth
 - ...
 ```